brianzinn/react-babylonjs/README.md

 # Redux middleware (removed in 0.4.3)

-To remove dependency on redux have moved the middlware for monitoring redux actions to 'redux-wiretap'.
+To remove dependency on redux have moved the middlware for monitoring redux actions to `redux-wiretap`.
 Useful for synchronizing your BabylonJS Scene with ReactJS outside of props, which do not flow cleanly into your custom code.
 Note that the declarative samples above do not generally require this synchronisation mechanism, as the components themselves are aware of the prop/state changes and update their BabylonJS objects automatically.

 ### Example Projects
 * [Create React App (JavaScript)](https://github.com/brianzinn/create-react-app-babylonjs) CRA JavaScript implementation.
 GH Pages has examples of typical and declarative usage.